-The ES-2024A is a stand-alone layer-2 Ethernet switch with 24 10/100Mbps ports and two Gigabit Ethernet/mini-GBIC ports.
+The switch is a stand-alone layer-2 Ethernet switch with eight 10/100Mbps ports.
+The ES-2108-G also includes one Gigabit/Mini-GBIC port.

 With its built-in web configurator, managing and configuring the switch is easy.
 In addition, the switch can also be managed via Telnet, SSH (Secure SHell), any terminal emulator program on the console port, or third-party SNMP management.